vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/06/035/04_sa_gomaghA.md

 pl., while in 4a the same sandhi form is fem. pl. and represents underlying gómaghā(ḥ).
 This bahuvrīhi has spawned two parallel descriptors: áśva-ścandrā(ḥ) and vā́ja-śravasaḥ, all three modifying fem. pl. pṛ́kṣaḥ.

 The tr. ‘lay on’ (that is, provide, often lavishly, often of meals or feasts) is an English idiom that precisely calques ádhi dhehi.
 I take íṣah … dhenúm as a double acc. with √pī ‘swell’ -- lit., ‘swell the cow the refreshments’, that is, ‘swell the cow with refreshments’.
-Ge hesitates (n.
+Geldner hesitates (n.
 4c), but in the tr. opts for two acc. in parallel (‘swell the refreshments, (swell) the cow’), as does Schmidt (p.
 153).

 The root-noun cmpd surúc- (9x) is generally a bahuvrīhi meaning ‘having good light, very bright’, as in II.2.4 tám … candrám iva surúcam “him [=Agni] very bright like gold.”
 For just this passage Gr posits a substantivization: f. ‘heller Glanz’.